 After that incident, I took a hard look at our planning.
 I realized we had nothing in them about how to cope with the operational issues that happen when a hospital is trying to continue basic functionality during serious circumstances.

 If your team is struggling to figure out what steps are needed to incorporate continuity of operations planning (COOP) in a logical way, one of the first focus areas you should consider is modifying your risk assessment tools.
-Here are few immediate action steps you should consider.
+The following are a few immediate action steps you should consider.
+If you would like more information about business continuity management or require our business consultation services, contact Virtual Corporation today.

 Add to your hazard vulnerability analysis (HVA)!